cisagov/LME/README.md

 1. `/opt/lme` will be owned by the lmed user, all lme services will run and execute as lmed, and this ensures least privilege in lmed's execution because lmed is a non-admin,unprivileged user.

-3. [this script](/scripts/set_sysctl_limits.sh) is executed via ansible AND  will change unprivileged ports to start at 80, to allow kibana to listen on 443 from a user run container.
-If this is not desired, we will be publishing steps to setup firewall rules using ufw//iptables to manage the firewall on this host at a later time.

-4. the master password will be stored at `/etc/lme/pass.sh` and owned by root, while service user passwords will be stored at `/etc/lme/vault/`
+2. the master password will be stored at `/etc/lme/pass.sh` and owned by root, while service user passwords will be stored at `/etc/lme/vault/`

 ### Verification post install: